scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 ------------

-Free and open-source (FOSS) scientific software lowers the barriers to applying theoretical knowledge by codifying complex techniques into usable tools that can be leveraged by non-experts.
-Here, we present pyPRISM, a Python tool which implements Polymer Reference Interaction Site Model (PRISM) theory.
+Free and open-source (FOSS) scientific software lowers the barriers to applying theoretical techniques by codifying complex approaches into usable tools that can be leveraged by non-experts.
+Here, we describe the implementation and structure of pyPRISM, a Python tool which implements Polymer Reference Interaction Site Model (PRISM) theory. :cite:`pyPRISM,disclaimer` PRISM theory is an integral equation formalism that describes the structure and thermodynamics of polymer liquids.
-:cite:`pyPRISM,disclaimer` PRISM theory is an integral equation formalism that describes the structure and thermodynamics of polymer liquids.
 This category of materials includes polymer melts, blends, solutions, and nanocomposites with varying homopolymer and copolymer chemistry and chain topology.
-:cite:`PRISMreview,PRISMorig` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has been low compared to other theory and simulation methods which have available open-source tools such as Self-Consistent Field Theory (SCFT), :cite:`pscf1,pscf2` Molecular Dynamics (MD), :cite:`hoomd1,hoomd2,hoomd3,lammps1,lammps2` or Monte Carlo (MC), :cite:`simpatico1,cassandra1,cassandra2`.
-A primary factor contributing to this reduced usage is the complexities associated with implementing the theory and the lack of an available open-source codebase.
-In the following sections, we will discuss the basics of PRISM theory, our implementation of the theory in pyPRISM, our approach to teaching the scientific community pyPRISM, and finally our view for the future of the tool.
+:cite:`PRISMreview,PRISMorig` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has been limited compared to other theory and simulation methods that have available open-source tools such as Self-Consistent Field Theory (SCFT), :cite:`pscf1,pscf2` Molecular Dynamics (MD), :cite:`hoomd1,hoomd2,hoomd3,lammps1,lammps2` or Monte Carlo (MC), :cite:`simpatico1,cassandra1,cassandra2`.
+Some important factors contributing to this reduced usage are the complexities associated with implementing PRISM theory and the lack of an available open-source codebase.
+Our previous publication, :cite:`pyPRISM`, focused primarily on the theoretical aspects of the method and presented several case studies to illustrate the utility of PRISM theory.
+In this work, we focus more specifically on the practical implementation and usage of PRSIM theory within the pyPRISM framework.
+In the following sections, we will breifly discuss the basics of PRISM theory, our implementation of the theory in pyPRISM, our approach toward educating the scientific community about PRISM theory and pyPRISM, and finally our view for the future of the tool.

 .. figure:: figure1.pdf